durgamsneha99/Customer-_Churn_Prediction/README.md

 ## Project Overview

-This project predicts whether a telecom customer is likely to leave the service using Machine Learning.
+This project predicts whether a telecom customer is likely to leave (churn) a service using Machine Learning.
+It includes data preprocessing, exploratory data analysis (EDA), data visualization, model training, and performance evaluation using a Random Forest Classifier.

 ---